JunlinHan/DCLGAN/README.md

 git clone
 ```

-- Install PyTorch 1.1 and other dependencies (e.g., torchvision, visdom, dominate, gputil).
+- Install PyTorch 1.4 or above and other dependencies (e.g., torchvision, visdom, dominate, gputil).

   For pip users, please type the command `pip install -r requirements.txt`.

   For Conda users,  you can create a new Conda environment using `conda env create -f environment.yml`.

-### CDCL and SIMDCL Training and Test
+### DCLGAN and SIMDCL Training and Test

 - Download the `grumpifycat` dataset (Fig 8 of the paper.
 Russian Blue -> Grumpy Cats)
 ```bash